flutter/website/src/development/platform-integration/android/restore-state-android.md

 When a user runs a mobile app and then selects another app to run, the first app is moved to the background, or _backgrounded_.
-The operating system (both iOS and Android) typically kill the backgrounded app to release memory and improve performance for the app running in the foreground.
+The operating system (both iOS and Android) might kill the backgrounded app to release memory and improve performance for the app running in the foreground.

 When the user selects the app again, bringing it